chrislanejones/browser-flashcards/README.md

 - React
 - JavaScript
-- TypeScript
 - CSS
+- Effect TS
+- TanStack Query
+- HTML

-Each set can have categories like "Basics", "Advanced", etc. for better organization.
+Each set can have categories like "Basics", "Hooks", "Advanced", "Modern", etc. for better organization.

 ## 🧩 Component Architecture